-I step into the therapeutic space with a warm heart and an open mind and am passionate about the resiliency of the human spirit.
+I step into the therapeutic space with a warm heart, an open mind and a passion for the resiliency of the human spirit.
 I view therapy as an opportunity to discover and strengthen the coping skills that help us navigate the ebb and flow of life, while taking the time to examine what is and isn’t working for us personally and in our relationships.

 My practice is geared toward working with these clients:

 Children (8 & up), Teens, and Young Adults

 Couples (all types of couples and relationship styles)

 “Enough about me, tell me more about me.”
 Anonymous narcissist

 Narcissistic Personality Disorder (NPD) is a condition in which a person’s fragile self-esteem and sensitivity to criticism is expressed through an inflated sense of their own importance, a deep need for excessive attention and admiration, troubled relationships, and a lack of empathy for others.
 While this condition is found in 1% or less of the population, narcissistic traits and accompanying behaviors are much more common and can have an outsized impact on children, romantic partners, employees, and friends.
 While you can’t change the people around you, there are ways to adjust your own choices to minimize the negative impact of a narcissist in your life.
 Through understanding your role in the relationship, exploring ways to adjust your half of the dynamic, and developing boundaries that work for you, you can begin the process of healing, whether or not you stay in the relationship.

 Click here to read my feature in Women's Health Magazine on the topic of narcissistic abuse recovery.